StefanMunnes/CodebookGenerator/README.md

 ### Install
 - not published via ssc for now
-- manualy install by downloading and copy all files to personal ado folder (check path with stata command .sysdir)
+- manualy install by downloading and copy all files to personal ado folder (check path with stata command `sysdir`)

 ### Howto